-In this paper, we adopt coalitional games for WSNs in order to form energy-efficient coalitions.
-Initially, the network area is divided into two regions: \textit{far} and \textit{vicinity}.
-In the far region, a set of nodes with the highest residual energy, called Coalition Head Nominees (CHNs), initiate cooperative games within their surroundings.
-Then, CHNs along with two other nodes shape final coalitions.
-On the other hand, in the vicinity region, some small coalitions are formed to tackle the energy-consuming data relaying task.
-The Shapley value is chosen as the solution concept for coalitional games.
-The remaining of this paper is outlined as follow.
+In this paper, we target the energy efficiency problem in WSNs by proposing Coalitional Game-Theoretic Clustering (CGTC) algorithm.
+First, the network area is divided into two regions: \textit{far} and \textit{vicinity}.
+In the \textit{far} region, a set of nodes with the highest residual energy, called Coalition Head Nominees (CHNs), initiate cooperative games within their surroundings.
+Then, CHNs along with some other nodes shape final coalitions.
+CHNs select these nodes based on their distance to other neighbouring nodes and to the BS, explained in Section~\ref{sec:alg-det}.
+In the \textit{vicinity} region, some small coalitions are formed to tackle the energy-consuming data relaying task.
+The Shapley value~\cite{shapley1952value} is chosen as the solution concept to our coalitional games.

+The rest of this paper is outlined as follows.
 Section~\ref{sec:rel-wo} provides a state-of-the-art survey on game-theoretic clustering algorithms for WSNs.
-Section~\ref{net-mod} details preliminaries.
-Section~\ref{sec:alg-det} describes proposed CGTC algorithm in detail.
-We present the simulation experiments in section Section~\ref{sec:per-eval}, and the paper is concluded in section~\ref{sec:con}.
+Section~\ref{net-mod} explains the modelling and definitions, required for Section~\ref{sec:alg-det} which describes the proposed CGTC algorithm in detail.
+Analyzing the parameters of CGTC is performed in section~\ref{sec:anal}.
+We present the simulation experiments in section~\ref{sec:per-eval}, and the paper is concluded in section~\ref{sec:con}.